Posted on Leave a comment

 Hello Everyone,

-It can be challenging to flatten your tummy when you have hormonal and inflammatory conditions like Polycystic Ovary Syndrome (PCOS).
+It can be so challenging to flatten your tummy when you’re dealing with hormonal and inflammatory conditions like Polycystic Ovary Syndrome (PCOS).
+I know this firsthand, and I hear it from so many of you too.

-In this article, I’m going to explain why it’s hard to lose belly fat when you have PCOS and share some of my best tips for dealing with this issue.
+In this article, I’m going to explain why it’s genuinely hard to lose belly fat when you have PCOS, and share the tips that have actually helped me and so many of our members reduce PCOS belly fat for good.

 What Is PCOS?

-• Excessive hair growth on the face, back, and chest (hirsutism)
+• Excessive hair growth (hirsutism): Increased androgen levels can cause thicker, darker hair growth on the face, chest, back, abdomen, and other areas.

 Tests may reveal elevated levels of luteinizing hormone and testosterone and low progesterone.
 There may also be problems with estrogen metabolism.